fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 #### B: Release to Staging

-- Clicking the Release button triggers a GitHub Action.
+- Clicking the Apply Update button triggers a GitHub Action.
 - The Custom App sends a webhook POST to GitHub’s workflow_dispatch endpoint, passing the payload
 - GitHub Actions is configured to accept the payload (timestamp), run the script and deploy frontend changes straight to staging.
 - Changes are committed and merged straight to the staging branch.